tanfwong/rfsoc_notes/_sources/ch1/overview.md

 # Overview

-* Our goal is to learn how to implement high-speed digital signal processing (DSP) objects and algorithms in real time.
+* Our goal is to learn how to implement real-time, high-speed digital signal processing (DSP) objects and algorithms, which will be referred to collectively as ***DSP kernels***.

 * Typical hardware technologies/plaforms/architectures for DSP
   implementation include: